atredennick/ecology_class/syllabus.md

     50%
 * Answer demonstrates a lack of understanding of the core concept: 0%

-Independent projects may focus on databases, programming, or a combination or the two.
+Independent projects will focus on a review of a foundational concept in ecology.

 ### Grading scale